KlimaDAO/discord-bots/README.md

   - Note: This Docker image contains the source code to the bots.
 Do **NOT** include any confidential or proprietary information in the repository or build artifacts.
 - The app is deployed to Digital Ocean, using the built Docker image as the basis.

-This is automatically performed whenever there is a commit pushed to the `main` branch.
+This is automatically performed whenever there is a commit pushed to the `main` or `develop` branches.

 To deploy manually, run: